1 9 7 8 – 1 9 8 2 (USA)

 Bailey Quarters (Jan Smithers) was Andy’s enthusiastic young assistant, who handled billing and traffic and was eventually given the added responsibilities of backup news reporter working with Les.

 Holding the station together with beauty, wit and charm was the busty blonde receptionist and secretary Jennifer Marlowe (played by the delectable Loni Anderson) who was constantly being pursued by obnoxious ad salesman and quintessential (married) swinger asshole Herb Tarlek (Frank Bonner).

 Jennifer was the highest-paid employee at WKRP (she earned $24,000 a year) but would not take dictation or make coffee.

 Following the deaths of 11 people preceding a concert by The Who at the Riverfront Coliseum in Cincinnati in December 1979, WKRP In Cincinnati presented a stirring half-hour that dealt with the deaths.
 Handled with taste, the show helped explain the circumstances to non-rockers without trying to soft-peddle the tragedy.

-The show blamed the deaths on unassigned festival seating, and just before the credits, a message flashed on the screen to the effect that the city of Cincinnati had passed an ordinance banning general admission seating.
+The show blamed the deaths on unassigned festival seating, and just before the credits, a message flashed on the screen that the city of Cincinnati had passed an ordinance banning general admission seating.
 Not a bad piece of responsible work for a network sitcom.